reinholdng/Flow-meter-register/README.md

 - [ ] Measuring the number of encoder turns
 - [ ] Detection of the direction of rotation to avoid "Negative volume" measurement
 - [ ] Regression between number of turns and Total volume from a reference flow meter (Calibration)
-- [ ] Implementation of the EEPROM module for "Total volume" storage
+- [ ] Implementation of the EEPROM module for "Total volume" storage with wear leveling algorithm
-- [ ] Algorithm to properly save to EEPROM without wearing it out
 - [ ] Interrupt handling for EEPROM storage in Brown-out conditions